deanwedgbury/testRepo/doc/sprint 1/sprint1.md

 -------------------------------------------------------

-We determined what parts would be needed for the project:
+We determined what parts would be needed for the project:<br />
 LEDs<br />
 Rasperry Pis<br />
 Battery<br />